-Adding Daikin AC to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Daikin AC integration to your Home Assistant instance, use this My button:

 Daikin AC can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.
+If an instance was found, it will be shown as Discovered.
+You can then set it up right away.

 If your Daikin unit does not reside in the same network as your Home Assistant instance, i.e. your network is segmented, note that a couple of UDP connections are made during discovery: